Real-Time Dam Levels

 Water Level Analysis

 Reservoir storage at Lake Kurwongbah is near full capacity.
-Standing at an impressive 100%, the total volume sits at 14 GL.
-Such elevated levels ensure uninterrupted supply for the surrounding catchments.
+With current readings at 100%, the reservoir holds a robust 14 GL.
+This provides immense water security for the Queensland region.

 Catchment & Hydrological Impact